Karlie Kloss Wore A Low Bun & Minimal Makeup To Her Intimate Wedding Ceremony

-Picture a perfect Autumn day.
+Picture the most charming fall day.
 You're standing in the middle of a forest clearing in upstate New York, breathing in the fresh October air, as the afternoon breeze kisses your cheek, and the warm sun pokes through the auburn, golden, and bright orange leaves of the sky-high oak trees all around you.

 On top of that picturesque cozy setting, imagine you're wearing the world's most gorgeous long-sleeved, custom lace Dior wedding gown, speaking your vows to the love of your life in front of a small crowd of your closest friends and family.
 Now, if your future wedding were to look anything like Karlie Kloss', we'd recommend also imitating her classic, refined, minimalist beauty look — a low polished bun and a just touch of pink blush — because it proved to be the perfect complement to the quaint, romantic occasion.
 Suffice it to say, it was dreamy in all its simplicity.